orestbida/cookieconsent/Readme.md

     // path to cookieconsent.css
     cc_theme_css : '<your_path>/cookieconsent.css',

+    // optional callback function to call when the visitor accepts the cookie consent cc_accept_callback : function(){
+		console.log('The callback function was called!');
+	},

     // define your own cookie-consent and cookie-policy
     // it's up to you to make it gdpr compliant cc_languages : [